 Another option is having your parents arrange for a low cost international calling service and arrange for a time for your parents to call you.
 When your parents call you on either your host family phone or your cell phone, it is almost always free - but check before having them call you.
-Please remember that there is a two-hour time difference between the U.S. (East coast) and Argentina (it is two hours earlier in Argentina); Ecuador is within the same time zone as the U.S. East coast.
+Please remember that there is a six-hour time difference between the U.S. (East coast) and Spain (it is six hours later in Spain).